 For me, a test project is an interview all around.
 My client is looking at my first pieces and my process to see if I am a good fit for their business needs and goals.

 But the same is true for me: the test projects let me know if the client is a good fit for me and my business.
 I won’t be keeping clients who are not respectful of my own boundaries and my business.

 What is included or excluded?

 Effective copywriting is a valuable skill set.
 Writers do not need to feel like they need to offer more than that if they don’t wish.

 No matter what your writer includes or not, it is important to be on the same page about it.
 For example, I offer royalty-free images with my blog posts, I do not make graphics to be pinned.

 How many rounds of edits are included?

 Being on the same page helps to prevent miscommunications.
-It would be a high-maintenance client who wanted edit after edit.
+It would be a high-maintenance client who wanted 27 rounds of edits.
 Expecting endless edits would negatively impact my bottom line, not to mention my mood.